-The standard budget includes tuition and estimated costs for health insurance, books and supplies, long-distance travel, utilities/internet, rent, food, local travel and miscellaneous/personal expenses.
+The standard budget includes tuition and estimated costs for health insurance, books and supplies, long-distance travel, utilities/internet, rent, food, local travel and miscellaneous/personal expenses during the academic school year.
 A budget adjustment may be requested to cover certain additional costs above the standard budget.
 The deadline for all budget adjustment forms is two weeks prior to the end of each semester.
 Please read all instructions below before completing the request form.

-All requests to increase a student’s standard budget (except those requests related entirely to the purchase of a new computer) must be made utilizing the online budget adjustment form.
-Computer adjustment requests may also be made in person at the Office of Financial Aid.
+All requests to increase a student’s standard budget must be made utilizing the online budget adjustment form.
 Documented rare and special circumstance requests will be reviewed on a case-by-case basis.
 Please ensure that you are already at your maximum budget before submitting a budget adjustment form.
 If not, please refer to the Loan Increase Form.

 Please allow at least ten business days from receipt of completed form with supporting documentation for your request to be reviewed and processed.
 Additional documentation may be required upon review of your initial request.
 Requests WILL NOT be processed and additional loan funds WILL NOT be certified until all required documentation is complete and submitted in an organized fashion.
 The notes section is available to you to explain any special circumstances regarding your request.

 If you have an endorser on your current Grad Plus or private loan, that endorser must first re-apply and be approved for a new loan prior to submitting the budget adjustment form.